MP Materials Corp. (MP) Is Now En Route to Higher Prices

 MP Materials Corp.
-(NYSE: MP) is -31.31% lower on its value in year-to-date trading and has touched a low of $26.19 and a high of $60.19 in the current 52-week trading range.
+(NYSE: MP) is -25.69% lower on its value in year-to-date trading and has touched a low of $26.19 and a high of $60.19 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MP stock was last observed hovering at around $33.27 in the last trading session, with the day’s loss setting it -2.07% off its average median price target of $46.25 for the next 12 months.
-It is also 44.29% off the consensus price target high of $56.00 offered by 13 analysts, but current levels are 13.33% higher than the price target low of $36.00 for the same period.
+The MP stock was last observed hovering at around $32.93 in the last trading session, with the day’s gains setting it 0.82%.

 Sponsored

-The stock witnessed a 0.52% gain in the last 1 month and extending the period to 3 months gives it a -13.14%, and is -4.53% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.98% over the week and 4.92% over the month.
+The stock witnessed a 16.46% gain in the last 1 month and extending the period to 3 months gives it a 5.07%, and is 1.44% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.36% over the week and 5.00% over the month.

 MP Materials Corp. is expected to release its quarterly report on 03/16/2023.The EPS is expected to grow by 359.70% this year.